Jack-Lin626/notes/wpa_supplicant.md

 #### WPS
  - Wi-Fi Protected Setup
- - Easy to use for setup your WiFi
+ - Easy to use for setting up your WiFi

 #### other
  - WPA and WPA2 have the same **mechanism and standard**, IEEE 802.1X/EAP, but using different **encryption**, TKIP or CCMP